UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_19.md

 ---

-Some may now be asking, “Why don’t we do all our filtering like this then?”
+Some people may be asking, “Why don’t we do all our filtering like this then?”
 Well, the answer is, you can, but we prefer not to.
-Filtering without loc is a bit more readable and more efficient when doing analysis.
+Filtering without `.loc[]` is a bit more readable and more efficient when doing analysis.

 Let’s concentrate back on our task of only replacing `mfr` values equal